stanxia/hexo-github-source/source/_posts/Have Arthur Miller’s plays lost their edge?.md

 ---
-title: Have Arthur Miller’s plays lost their edge?
+title: Have Arthur Miller’s plays lost their edge
 date: 2019-04-16 23:16:48
 tags: economist
 categories: economist
 ---

 ##### The problem often lies in the staging, not the works themselves